ani538/Resume/README.md

     YOU CAN CLONE OUR REPOSITORY AND SUBMIT IT AS YOUR ASSINMENT BY MAKING CHANGES.

-    ALSO, You can contribute to our web page it is open for all contribution and Pull request foe HACTOBERFEST.
+    ALSO, You can contribute to our web page
+    It is open for all contribution and Pull request foe HACTOBERFEST.

  Thank you !!!